Arman5592/arman5592.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hello!
-I'm Arman, an undergrad in computer engineering.
+I'm Arman, an undergrad in [computer engineering](https://ce.sharif.edu/) at [Sharif University of Technology](https://en.sharif.edu/).
 I have a fondness for computer architecture, which stems from my middle-school passion for electronics and tinkering with Arduinos.
-My background mainly revolves around in-memory processing and memory architecture, alongside some experiences with embedded systems and FPGAs.
+My background mainly revolves around in-memory processing and memory architecture, on which I have two years of RA experience at [IPM](https://cs.ipm.ac.ir/).
+Moreover, I have some experience with FPGAs, including a summer internship at [EPFL](https://www.epfl.ch/en/), as well as hands-on experience with embedded systems.
 In addition to these fields, I'm also interested in topics such as brain-inspired computer architectures, accelerators, and architectures for ML.